Find out more about specific considerations you need to make when working with more vulnerable patients.

 For mother and baby units (MBUs)

-- Therefore, MBUs need to continue admitting mothers with babies with usual protocols for admission applying.
+- Therefore, MBUs need to continue admitting mothers with babies with the usual protocols for admission applying.

-- Pregnant women have received the advice to increase social isolation and so those admitted to the MBU should also follow this advice.
+- Guidance on minimising the risk of infection with COVID-19 is issued by government and updated regularly.
+Those admitted to the MBU should also follow this advice.
 This needs to be considered at the time of admission.

-- All professional contacts and meetings should be encouraged to happen virtually with exception of Mental Health Act assessments in line with guidance and the coronavirus bill.
+- Where appropriate, professional contacts and meetings can happen virtually with exception of Mental Health Act assessments in line with guidance and the coronavirus bill.

 If the mother has suspected coronavirus: